Cynthia Coffman (murderer): Crimes

 They were arrested on November 14, 1986, following which Coffman confessed to the murders.
 Coffman's attorneys say that she loved Marlow but that he battered, brainwashed, and starved her, so she did not run from Marlow when the crime spree began.
-In addition to the California murders, Coffman and Marlow are also believed to have carried the July 7, 1986 slaying of 28-year-old Gregory Hill in Whitley City, Kentucky.
+In addition to the California murders, Coffman and Marlow are also believed to have carried out the July 7, 1986 slaying of 28-year-old Gregory Hill in Whitley City, Kentucky.

 Trial and punishment

 They were put on trial in July 1989 and in 1990 sentenced to death.
 Coffman was the first woman to receive a death sentence in California since the reinstatement of the death penalty in that state in 1977.
 A trial in 1992 convicted her of another murder, for which she received a sentence of life imprisonment.